-An intermediate EMT takes on more responsibility than a basic EMT and must be familiar with more advance airway adjuncts, non-medical IVs and the administration of certain drugs such as glucagon or Narcan.
+An intermediate EMT takes on more responsibility than a basic EMT and must be familiar with more advanced airway adjuncts, non-medical IVs, and the administration of certain drugs such as glucagon or Narcan.

 A paramedic is the highest level of emergency medical response and requires a strong foundation in human anatomy and physiology.
 Paramedic certification usually requires a two-year associate’s degree.

 Because of the extensive training necessary, greater responsibilities, and high amount of patient contact, paramedics enjoy much higher salaries than a basic or intermediate EMT.

-How Much Does Emergency Medical Technician Training Cost?
+How Much Does EMT Training Cost?

-EMT training can take as little as three weeks for the most basic coursework, but dedicated students may take up to two years to earn an associate’s degree.
+Emergency medical technician training can take as little as three weeks for the most basic coursework, but dedicated students may take up to two years to earn an associate’s degree.
 The costs of these programs vary according to their length and content.

-A basic EMT course usually costs around $650.
+- A basic EMT course usually costs around $650.

-An intermediate EMT course usually costs an additional $800.
+- An intermediate EMT course usually costs an additional $800.

-A paramedic course usually costs around $3,500.
+- A paramedic course usually costs around $3,500.

 How Do I Pay for Emergency Medical Technician Training?

-EMT-Basic students are eligible for up to $500.
+- EMT-Basic students are eligible for up to $500.

-EMT-Paramedic students are eligible for up to $5,000.
+- EMT-Paramedic students are eligible for up to $5,000.

-Paramedics looking to pursue advanced education are eligible for up to $2,000.
+- Paramedics looking to pursue advanced education are eligible for up to $2,000.